Lasith9812/fileRename/README.md

 # How to use

-1.Copy main.py to the folder \n
+1.Copy main.py to the folder

 2.Run the main.py using
   ```
   python3 main.py